bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   a list of integers separated by spaces.

 + frame:1
++ frame:above
++ frame:below
++ frame:hsides
++ frame:vsides
++ frame:lhs
++ frame:rhs
++ frame:box

   Set this option to 1 to allow an outline to be show for the bundle.
-This would work for some bundles but might not work for all.
+  For tabular bundle the same frame-style can be set to additional values to fine tune the frame around the tabular.
+  Now all bundles support this options.

++ rules:groups
++ rules:rows
++ rules:cols
++ rules:all

+  The rules-option expresses the inner border between cells.
+  When set to 'rows' only rules between rules are shown.
+When set to 'cols' only rules between columns are shown.
+When set to 'all' both rules are shown.
+When set to 'groups' only the rules between groups such as header and body are shown.

 + save:a
 + save:b